Risk Estimation in a Markov Cost Process: Lower and Upper Bounds: Abstract

 \section{Abstract}

-We tackle the problem of estimating the Value-at-Risk (\vart) and the Conditional Value-at-Risk (\cvart) of the infinite-horizon discounted cost within a Markov cost process.
-First, we derive a minimax lower bound of $\Omega(1/\sqrt{n})$ that holds both in an expected and in a probabilistic sense.
-Then, using a finite-horizon truncation scheme, we derive an upper bound for the error in CVaR estimation, which matches our lower bound up to constant factors.
+We tackle the problem of estimating risk measures of the infinite-horizon discounted cost within a Markov cost process.
+The risk measures we study include variance, Value-at-Risk (\vart), and Conditional Value-at-Risk (\cvart).
+First, we show that estimating any of these risk measures with $\epsilon$-accuracy, either in expected or high-probability sense, requires at least $\Omega(1/\epsilon^2)$ samples.
+Then, using a truncation scheme, we derive an upper bound for the CVaR and variance estimation.
+This bound matches our lower bound up to logarithmic factors.
 Finally, we discuss an extension of our estimation scheme that covers more general risk measures satisfying a certain continuity criterion, e.g., spectral risk measures, utility-based shortfall risk.
-To the best of our knowledge, our work is the first to provide lower and upper bounds on the estimation error for any risk measure within Markovian settings.
-We remark that our lower bounds also extend to the infinite-horizon discounted costs' mean.
-Even in that case, our result $\Omega(1/\sqrt{n}) $ improves upon the existing result $\Omega(1/n)$ \cite{metelli2023tale}.
+To the best of our knowledge, our work is the first to provide lower and upper bounds for estimating any risk measure beyond the mean within a Markovian setting.
+Our lower bounds also extend to the infinite-horizon discounted costs' mean.
+Even in that case, our lower bound of $\Omega(1/\epsilon^2) $ improves upon the existing $\Omega(1/\epsilon)$ bound \cite{metelli2023tale}.